Danny Cox (musician)

-Danny Cox (born 1943) is an American folk singer and songwriter, best known for his 1974 LP album Feel So Good.
+Daniel Cox Jr. (July 18, 1943 – March 7, 2025), also known as Sonny Cox, was an American folk singer and songwriter, best known for his 1974 LP album Feel So Good.

 Life and career

-Danny (Daniel Jr., aka Sonny) Cox was born in Cincinnati, Ohio, United States to Bessy and Daniel Cox (Senior), the seventh of eight children.
-As a youth, he sang in a church choir together with Rudolph Iseley.
-In the 1960s he started his professional career performing on a Hootennany Folk Tour.
+Danny Cox was born in Cincinnati, Ohio, United States to Bessy and Daniel Cox (Senior), as the sixth of seven children.
+As a youth, he sang in a church choir with Rudolph Isley.
+In the 1960s he started his professional career performing on a Hootenanny Folk Tour.